-Groundwater quality conditions vary within the Santa Maria Valley.
+~~Groundwater quality conditions vary within the Santa Maria Valley.
 Current and historic data indicate better groundwater quality in the eastern, central, and southern portions and poorer quality in the western portion.
 Groundwater quality concerns in the Santa Maria Valley are focused on increased mineralization and nutrient (e.g., nitrogen) concentrations.
 Salt and nutrient accumulation can be amplified by fertilizer application on agricultural lands.
-Higher concentrations of salts can make groundwater unsuitable for drinking or irrigation, corrode pipes and water infrastructure, and harm native vegetation.
+Groundwater quality conditions vary within the Santa Maria Valley due to concentrations of pumping in certain areas.
+Current and historic data indicate better groundwater quality in the eastern, central, and southern portions and poorer quality in the western portion.
+Groundwater quality concerns in the Santa Maria Valley are focused on increased mineralization, primarily due to salt accumulation in the Santa Maria River, a major source of recharge to the Santa Maria River Valley Groundwater Basin.
+Salt accumulation occurs naturally in streams that recharge to the Basin and can be amplified by fertilizer application on agricultural lands.~~ Higher concentrations of salts can make groundwater unsuitable for drinking or irrigation, corrode pipes and water infrastructure, and harm native vegetation.
 In Santa Maria, groundwater threats also include cleanup sites (e.g., leaking underground storage tanks, former Santa Maria Army Airport site), oil and gas sites, irrigated lands regulatory program sites, land disposal sites, and permitted underground storage tanks.